Flipnote-Collective/kwz-restoration/README.md

 # kwz-restoration

-In the process of Nintendo's Flipnote Hatnea to Flipnote Gallery World conversion to the Flipnote Studio 3D .kwz format, the audio was improperly encoded in to the new format.
-Nintendo appears to not have reset the decoder variables between conversions of files, so some files have [extremely distorted audio](https://twitter.com/AustinSudomemo/status/1220367326085832704?s=20) using the default intial decoder state.
-This program finds proper initial step index value in order to decode best possible audio.
+In the process of Nintendo's Flipnote Hatena to Flipnote Gallery World conversion to the Flipnote Studio 3D .kwz format, the audio was improperly encoded in to the new format.
+Nintendo appears to not have reset the decoder variables between conversions of files, so some files have [extremely distorted audio](https://twitter.com/AustinSudomemo/status/1220367326085832704?s=20) using the default initial decoder state.
+This program finds proper initial step index value for all audio tracks in order to decode the best possible audio given the data in the converted .kwz files.

-Note: step index naming is from the [IMA ADPCM standard](http://www.cs.columbia.edu/~hgs/audio/dvi/IMA_ADPCM.pdf)
+Note: decoder variable naming is from the [IMA ADPCM standard](http://www.cs.columbia.edu/~hgs/audio/dvi/IMA_ADPCM.pdf)

 # Compilation